ArduPilot/ardupilot_wiki/common/source/docs/common-measuring-vibration.rst

 find they are out-of-tolerance then follow the advice found on the First Time Set-up sections :ref:`Vibration Damping <common-vibration-damping>`.

+For more advanced vibration analysis, see :ref:`Batch Sampling <common-imu-batchsampling>`.

 Copter-3.3/Plane 3.4 (and later versions)
 =========================================